 Extension #2: Moz

-Domain authority is a metric made up by Moz.
+Ever wonder what domain authority means?
+Well, it’s a metric created by Moz.
 Generally speaking, the higher your domain authority, the higher your rankings are.

-This extension is handy when you are browsing the web and researching any potential competitors as it will quickly show you how you stack up to them and as you are going through their site you can easily spot their most authoritative pages that you need to analyze.
+This extension is handy when you are browsing the internet and researching any potential competitors, as it quickly shows you how you stack up to them.

 Extension #3: Similar Web

 On the web, popularity is everything.
-We all want more traffic.
+We all want more traffic because that means more leads, and although more traffic doesn’t always mean more revenue, it almost always does.

-Out of all the tools out there, I’ve found that Similar Web gives the most accurate traffic estimations compared to anyone else.
+Out of all the available tools, I’ve found that Similar Web gives the most accurate traffic estimations compared to anyone else.

-Now with the Similar Web extension, you can get traffic data without going back to their site.
+Now, with the Similar Web extension, you can get traffic data without returning to their site.

 The first thing you can see with this extension is traffic data for the last 6 months.
 It even breaks down the bounce rate, average pages per visit, and visit duration.

-Last, but not least, it shows you the traffic makeup for each site as well.
+Last but not least, it shows you the traffic makeup for each site, too.
 Is the traffic coming from search engines, social media, referral sources, or even direct traffic to the site?
+The more you know about your traffic sources, the better you can refine your content/marketing strategy.

 Extension #4: Redirect Path

-As time goes on, your URLs are going to change.
-Whether that is from a new structure or if you are deleting old content and consolidating your pages, this extension will tell you when something goes wrong.
+As time goes on, your URLs change.
+Whether that is from a new structure or if you are deleting old content and consolidating your pages, this extension tells you when something goes wrong.

 Through Redirect Path, you can quickly see if a redirect is broken or working correctly.